Start or expand your business

 Following are some suggested steps for a business owner when deciding to start or expand a business.

-Consult with a licensed Kentucky attorney, a CPA, and/or an Economic Development Officer to discuss your options and to determine your needs.
+Consult with a licensed Kentucky attorney, a CPA, and/or complete the Small Business Resource Inquiry to be connected to a member of our Small Business Development team to discuss your options and to determine your needs.
 Other useful resources include:

 Louisville Small Business Development Center